IanGoodbody/Assignment_8/README.md

 control register to 00 which effectively stops the timer.
 The while loop then checks those two MC bits constantly and when they go to zero makes a call to the move funciton, redraws, then resets the MC back to MC_1.

+It may be possible to to poll the counter overflow flag which could effectively act as an interrupt (there is nothing else for the program to do) but when I did it it made my ghost pattern fly across the screen far too quickly.

+Good Luck Team.